July 16, 2025

 A cluster consists of two or more nodes that exchange data and software to be processed through physical cables or a specialized secure network.
 Clustering technology of several types can be used for load balancing, storage, and concurrent or parallel computing.
 In some instances, failover clusters are combined with extra clustering technologies.

-A failover cluster's primary function is to provide CA or HA for applications and services.
-CA clusters, also known as failure tolerant (FT) clusters, let end-users continue using applications and services even if a server fails.
+A failover cluster's primary function is to provide continuous availability (CA) or HA for applications and services.
+CA clusters, also known as failure-tolerant (FT) clusters, let end-users continue using applications and services even if a server fails.
 You might see a brief interruption in service caused by HA clusters, but the system can recover with no data loss and little downtime.

 With failover clustering, you can repair inactive nodes without shutting down your database, avoiding downtime concerns while quickly repairing broken servers.
 Furthermore, in the event of a hardware failure, this technique terminates the database to protect the active nodes.